ibm-cloud-architecture/refarch-eda-store-simulator/README.md

 * 11/02/2021: Quarkus 2.3.1, + add view with controlled items sell scenario
 * 02/22/2022: Quarkus 2.7.1, change diagramm change vue@cli version, frontend-maven-plugin version
 * 02/28/2022: Add JMScorrelationID as store name to send to MQ so kafka connector can use if for record key
+* 03/29/2022: Move Kafka producer to use reactive messaging.

 ## Build the application locally